-I did the Inca Jungle trek which I recommend, had woken up at 4 AM for the last part of the trek, to be the first ones at Machu Picchu.
+Went on the Inca Jungle trek which I recommend, The Inca Jungle Trek to Machu Picchu is a four-day, moderate to challenging trek.
+It includes a variety of activities, such as jungle trekking, mountain biking, rafting, and zip-lining.
+The Inca Jungle Trek is considered the most adventurous trekking option in the Cusco region, had woken up at 4 AM for the last part of the trek, to be the first ones at Machu Picchu.

 Most treks to Machu Picchu will start at Cusco

-I flew from Austin to Lima Peru, after a over night stay in Lima at an Airbnb, I flew to Cusco.
-Due to late night and early morning flights Airbnb worked out good and the host for some extra money picked and dropped me off to the Airport.
+Took a flight from Austin to Lima Peru, after a over night stay in Lima at an Airbnb, took another flight to Cusco, Peru.
+Due to late night and early morning flights Airbnb worked out good and the host picked and dropped me off to the Airport.

-In Cusco with an altitude of over 11000 feet, Give yourself a day or 2 in Cusco, to get used to the higher altitude before starting the Machu Picchu Trek.
-You can also buy oxygen Can with a mask if needed.
+In Cusco with an altitude of over 11000 feet, Give yourself 2 or 3 days in Cusco, to get used to the higher altitude before starting the Machu Picchu Trek.
+You can also buy oxygen Can with a mask if needed in Cusco.

 Machu Picchu Trek